A Response to Ben Carson's Creation vs. Evolution Video

 Way back in the early days of this blog, I wrote an entry, Creation Museum/Creationist Rule of Thumb with the 2nd Law of Thermodynamics.
 It was one of my first entries to get a lot of hits.
 And one of the things I wrote was this, "Anytime somebody tries to use the Second Law of Thermodynamics to refute evolution, you should realize you're dealing with somebody who doesn't understand science or who is a liar."
 A bit later I added, "Creationists that use the Second Law of Thermodynamics argument really are the bottom of the barrel."

 In this case, Carson's using the Second Law in relation to the larger history of the universe, but it's no better than applying it specifically to evolution.
 The Second Law doesn't predict that everything everywhere continually tends toward disorder no matter what.
 If that was the case, life itself couldn't exist, since the very act of growing up and surviving is holding entropy at bay.
 We do so with energy that we get from food (which ultimately comes from the sun), while our local decrease in entropy is compensated for with an increase of entropy elsewhere.
 As the universe expanded after the Big Bang, overall entropy did increase (and is still increasing), but that doesn't mean that local pockets of decreased entropy couldn't exist.
-And it's a good thing, too, or we wouldn't be here.
+And it's a good thing, too, or we wouldn't be here (no matter whether we came about through evolution or special creation).

 And just like I mentioned in the flower evolution example, does Carson really think cosmologists are so dim that they'd have missed such an obvious obstacle to the Big Bang theory?